Understanding Food Packaging Symbols

 Unlike fresh produce, canned goods have a long shelf life, typically 2 to 5 years.
 Tinned goods are usually printed with expiry dates on their base, but they can potentially still be suitable to eat for longer than that.
 High-acid foods such as tomatoes and soft fruits are at their best for 12 to 18 months, whilst low-acid foods such as meat and vegetables can keep for years.

 Some food experts argue that canned goods can be kept indefinitely under the right conditions.
 This idea is backed up by studies of the food tins left in the Antarctic by the explorer Ernest Shackleton.
 These tins from 1907 were edible when they were found over fifty years later.
-A similar discovery was made by a research team in Greenland, who tucked into some 60 year old army rations.
+A similar discovery was made by a research team in Greenland, who tucked into some 60-year-old army rations.
 In both cases, it probably helped that the cans were stored in arctic conditions, but the humble metal cylinder's preservation capability is pretty impressive!

 Use by dates are a must for fresh produce, this label also reminds customers to keep the Salmon refrigerated.

-What does Best Before mean?
+Best Before Dates

 Food producers want customers to eat their products when they taste good.
 Best Before dates allow manufacturers to encourage customers to eat their products when they look, taste and smell their best.
 They are commonly used for dry, frozen and tinned goods, which are still safe to eat, even past their standard shelf-life.
 A soft biscuit can be eaten past the best before date even if it’s not great to dunk!